jjoenasr/ml-projects/README.md

 ## EDA (Exploratory Data Analysis)

 1. **[Netflix EDA](EDA/Netflix/NetflixAnalysis.ipynb)**
-   - In this notebook, the Netflix dataset is analyzed, focusing on user behaviors, viewing trends, and content metadata.
+   - In this notebook, the Netflix dataset is analyzed, viewing trends, and content metadata.

 1. **[Fastfood EDA](EDA/FastFood/TopFastFoodAnalysis.ipynb)**
-   - This notebook explores a fast food dataset, performing analysis on different attributes to extract insights.
+   - This notebook explores a fast food dataset, performing analysis on the top worldwide distributors.

 ---